 Her perspective began to shift when a client credited her with saving his marriage.
 Marisa’s husband was a lucky man, he said, unaware that she had none.

 This prompted Marisa to reevaluate her beliefs about relationships.
 She realized that her anticipation of relationship failure was a self-fulfilling prophecy rooted in her childhood observations.

 By confronting and changing this belief, Marisa opened herself up to lasting happiness in her personal life, eventually marrying and finding contentment.

 Likewise, says Marisa, financial beliefs and attitudes towards money are formed early.
 Hence the challenges often faced by people, including celebrities, in managing wealth.

 Marisa speaks of common pitfalls, such as squandering one’s earnings or failing to engage with financial planning, as manifestations of deeper, unaddressed beliefs about money.

 By advocating for a more open, positive approach to financial discussions and management, Marisa underscores the need to confront and revise one’s deep-seated beliefs to achieve personal and financial well-being.

 What you should and shouldn’t say to your kids

-James recalls taking on a lot of programming from both his parents and his grandparents, who he spent a lot of time with.
-And some of it was good, and he credits it with placing him in a better situation now than some of his peers.
+James reflects on the impact of his parents’ and grandparents’ teachings, some of which he credits with putting him in a better place now than some of his peers.

 The question of tech exposure